mascaradee/mascaradee.github.io/_drafts/2020-11-18-english-shadowing.md

 I like this one.
 It's simple.
 Ugh...
 Screw all the other complicated theories, why didn't you start with this one?
 Ah, but here's the problem.
 If all that matters is the sum total of "goodness," then you can justify any number of bad actions, like torturing one innocent person to save a hundred, or preemptive war...
+- preemptive : 선제의, 예방의
 Oh, dude, I get it.
 It's like, I knew this girl Sheila...
 She was a black market alligator dealer with a pierced jawbone.
+- black market : 암시장
 - pierced : 귀에 구멍을 뚫은
 - jawbone : 턱뼈